libfive/libfive/README.md

-(This step touches many files, so you may want to disable the _Antimalware Service Executable_, which will otherwise scan every single file and slow things down dramatically: in "Windows Security → Virus & thread protection settings", uncheck "Real-time protection".)
+(This step touches many files, so you may want to disable the _Antimalware Service Executable_, which will otherwise scan every single file and slow things down dramatically: in "Windows Security → Virus & threat protection settings", uncheck "Real-time protection".)

 In a Windows _Command Prompt_: